Hydroxyeicosatetraenoic Acids and Related

 Linoleate metabolites were first found in patients with burns and inflammatory diseases, adult respiratory distress syndrome and chronic obstructive pulmonary disease (COPD), and the diols can cause mitochondrial-mediated cell death, although they can be detoxified by conversion to the glucuronides.
 On the other hand, 12,13-dihydroxy-9Z-octadecenoate (12,13-diHOME) synthesised in adipose tissue has beneficial properties (see below).
 As linoleic acid is a major unsaturated fatty acid in animal tissues, appreciable amounts of these hydroxy and hydroperoxy metabolites can accumulate and influence inflammatory diseases.
 Indeed, linoleate metabolites are by far the most abundant oxygenated fatty acids in both free and esterified form in human plasma and in the brain of rat pups.

+Sebaleic acid (5,8,-181:2) in sebum is oxidized by neutrophils to 5-hydroxy-(6E,8Z)-octadecadienoic acid (5-HODE) and then to 5-oxo-ODE, a potent chemoattractant that may be involved in inflammatory skin disease.
 A further interesting observation is that one of the unique ceramides of skin, O‑linoleoyl-ω-hydroxyacyl-sphingosine, is a substrate for 12R‑LOX with 9R‑hydroperoxy-linoleoyl-ω-hydroxyceramide as the product.
 This in turn can be converted to hepoxilin-like compounds, i.e., with an epoxyl group, by an enzyme epidermal lipoxygenase 3 (eLOX-3), while trihydroxy compounds, e.g., octadec-9R,10S,13R-trihydroxy-11E-enoate (tri-HOMEs) may be formed subsequently by the action of an epoxide hydrolase, such as the human soluble enzyme.
-9R,10S,13R-Trihydroxy-11E-octadecenoate is an important oxylipin formed in porcine and human epidermis, where it interacts with the ceramides to aid formation of the waterproof barrier.
-In the lung, tri-HOMEs are produced by a mechanism that is believed to start with formation of a 13S‑hydroperoxide by the action of 15-lipoxygenase and proceeds via an epoxide intermediate.
+9R,10S,13R-Trihydroxy-11E-octadecenoate is an important oxylipin formed in porcine and human epidermis, where it interacts with the ceramides to aid formation of the waterproof barrier, while in the lung, tri-HOMEs are produced by a mechanism that is believed to start with formation of a 13S‑hydroperoxide by the action of 15-lipoxygenase and proceeds via an epoxide intermediate.

 6. Esterified Oxylipins